cschnidr/phpinfo/README.md

 - go to your project overview in Openshift and click on the light blue circle with the pods.
 Click on one container and then go to the terminal tab.
 This gives you a terminal inside the relevant container.
 Change to the web directory.
 - download the pictures into the persistent volume: ```wget http://netapp.io/wp-content/uploads/2017/03/thePub_GreyBlue.png```
 - reload the app in all browsers --> pic appears
-- go to github, click index.php, edit, edit the title tag below the pic and commit
+- go to github, click index.php, edit, edit the title tag below the pic and commit (in order to be able to edit this project you need to clone it into your own Github account)
 - go back to Openshift, click on your project and click on the three dots in the grey title bar on the right and choose "start deploy" --> Openshift will then download the new code from Github and will deploy it in new containers.
 The persistent storage is seemlessly attached to those as well.
 Thank you Trident :-)
 - after completion, delete the whole project in Openshift.
 The backend storage will also be deleted by Trident!